Additive Properties of the Evil and Odious Numbers and Similar Sequences: Abstract

 \section{Abstract}

-We reprove two results in additive number theory due to Dombi and Chen \& Wang, respectively, on the number of representations of $n$ as the sum of two elements of a given set, using techniques from automata theory and logic.
+First we reprove two results in additive number theory due to Dombi and Chen \& Wang, respectively, on the number of representations of $n$ as the sum of two odious or evil numbers, using techniques from automata theory and logic.
+We also use this technique to prove a new result about the numbers represented by five summands.

+Furthermore, we prove some new results on the tenfold sums of the evil and odious numbers, as well as $k$-fold sums of similar sequences of integers, by using techniques of analytic number theory involving trigonometric sums associated with the $\pm 1$ characteristic sequences of these integers.